-Summer Reading 2019 - 2020 Rising 6th Grade Students
+Summer Reading 2019 -2020 Rising 7th Grade Students

-Each rising sixth grader will need to read and analyze one novel over the summer.
-Standard and Advanced students may choose any book from the (click the link here) 2019-2020 Sunshine State Readers List for Grades 6-8 for Grades 6-8.
-Pre-IB-Gifted students may choose an age appropriate novel of their choice.
+Each rising seventh grader will need to read and analyze a novel over the summer.
+Standard and Advanced students may choose any book from the (click the link here) 2019-2020 Sunshine State Readers List for Grades 6-8.
+Pre-IB/Gifted students may choose from the following: